-As at 30 June 2010, short term bank borrowings are interest-free spot credits to pay withholding taxes and Social Security Institution ("SGK") premiums and factoring loans.
-As at 30 June 2010, the Company has made factoing transactions in order to eliminate foreign currency risk for its foreign currency receivables.
+As at 30 September 2010, short term bank borrowings are factoring loans and interest-free spot credits to pay withholding taxes and Social Security Institution ("SGK") premiums and factoring loans.
+As at 30 September 2010, the Company has made factoring transactions in order to eliminate foreign currency risk for its foreign currency receivables.
 The factoring loan agreements are performed as irrevocable by which the Company undertakes the collection risk.
-As a result, the receivables are kept at financials up to maturity.
+As a result, the receivables and related factoring loans are kept at financials up to maturity.